GitLab CI/CD vs HashiCorp Vault

 Pros

-- Enterprise-grade encryption and security for sensitive data
+- Enterprise-grade encryption and secrets management with strong security practices

-- Dynamic secrets generation and automatic rotation capabilities
+- Dynamic secret generation and automated rotation capabilities

 - Comprehensive audit logging and compliance reporting features